History of Penang: 1957–1969

 Penang's political landscape immediately after the independence of Malaya became relatively fractured.
 The new Penang state government was dominated by the Alliance coalition (now succeeded by Barisan Nasional), the same ruling coalition that controlled the Malayan federal government.
 Wong Pow Nee of the Malaysian Chinese Association (MCA), one of the major component parties of the Alliance, became Penang's first Chief Minister, a position that he held until 1969.
 On the other hand, the Labour Party, a left-wing opposition party, took control of the George Town City Council soon after the Malayan independence.
 Penang's voters tended to leave the control of the state government in the hands of the Alliance, while consistently electing the Labour Party to run the city council.

 At the time, the George Town City Council was the only fully elected local authority in Malaya, as well as the country's richest, with an annual revenue that was double that of the Penang state government by 1965.
 This solidified the financial autonomy of the city council, with its revenue going into social welfare projects within George Town.
 Meanwhile, the Penang state government attempted to boost the state's manufacturing sector by opening new industrial estates in Seberang Perai, such as in Perai and Mak Mandin.
 Exacerbated by the opposing political affinities and ideologies, conflicts frequently arose between the state government and the city council over differences in policies and budget allocations.

 As previously guaranteed by the British authorities, George Town's free port status was untouched in the years immediately after the Malayan independence.
 The earlier fears by the secessionists eventually came true, however, when in 1969, the free port status was suddenly revoked by the Malaysian federal government.
 Consequently, 16.4% of Penang's working population became unemployed as the Port of Penang's trade volume plummeted, adversely affecting George Town's services sector.
 In the long run, this also marked the beginning of George Town's slow, decades-long decline, which was only recently reversed.

 The revocation of George Town's free port status, coupled with an unsuccessful, bloody strike by Penang's unions in 1967, led to a loss of popular support for the Alliance amongst Penangites.
-During the 1969 State Elections, Gerakan, then an opposition party, was voted into power in Penang, replacing the Alliance.
+During the 1969 state election, Gerakan, then an opposition party, was voted into power in Penang, replacing the Alliance.
 The party's founder, Lim Chong Eu, succeeded Wong Pow Nee as the Chief Minister of Penang.
 However, the violent race riots in Kuala Lumpur following the concurrent Malaysian General Elections led to the nationwide imposition of martial law and the functions of the Penang state government were taken over by the National Operations Council until 1971.